AsciiMetric/MetricX/README.md

 ---

-## Key Principles
+## Usage & Principles

-- **Strict separation:** Demos, audits, and public modules are open; core business and confidential assets remain private and local only.
-- **Transparency:** Performance, audit, and demo material is available for community review and credibility.
+- **Testing & transparency:** This repository is intended for safe public testing, reproducible demonstrations, and sharing anonymized performance audits of MetricX modules.
+- **Digital twin & Industry 5.0:** MetricX enables practical experimentation around digital twin creation, advanced data integration, and industrial digitalization in line with Industry 5.0 values.
+- **Strict separation:** No proprietary business logic, confidential, or client data is ever published here.
+All sensitive code and data remain private.
+- **Security & confidentiality:** A strict `.gitignore` and privacy policy are enforced.
+Each resource folder includes a `README.md` stating the nature and origin of its contents.
-- **Branding & communication:** Centralized assets, up-to-date docs, clear folders for each audience (dev, client, partner, recruiter, contributor).
+- **Branding & communication:** All assets for communication (logos, screenshots, etc.) are centralized, and documentation is kept up-to-date for clarity.
-- **Security & confidentiality:** Strong .gitignore, no confidential or proprietary data in public folders, explicit privacy statements in each critical folder.
-- **Contributor experience:** Easy onboarding thanks to clear docs, safe examples, community, and issue/PR templates.
+- **Contributor experience:** The structure, documentation, and community spaces are designed to simplify onboarding and encourage safe, constructive contributions.

 ---

-## File Organization for Test and Demo Resources
+## Organizing Test and Demo Resources

-- **Demo notebooks/scripts:** Place all resources required for a specific demo in a subfolder like `demos/demo_notebooks/demo1/resources/` (e.g., `.drw`, `.prt`, `.dxf`, `.step` files).
+- **Demo notebooks/scripts:** Place all resources required for a specific demo (such as `.drw`, `.prt`, `.dxf`, `.step` files) inside a subfolder like `demos/demo_notebooks/demo1/resources/`.
-- **General test datasets:** Use `testdata/` for anonymized, reusable test files shared across tests.
+- **General test datasets:** Use `testdata/` for anonymized or synthetic files used in automated testing or scripts.
+- **Performance audits:** Results and scripts for benchmarking modules are under `performance_audit/`.
 - **Never include confidential, client, or proprietary data in any public folder.**
 - Always document the nature and origin of files in a `README.md` inside each resource folder.